 If a work is revised, translated, reformatted or abridged, a copy of this amended publication must be deposited with the State Library.
 If a work is republished by a new publisher, this newly published version also needs to be deposited, even if the work hasn't changed in any other way.
 A copy of a reprinted publication that is the same as the first print run does not need to be deposited.

-Send one copy of your publication with your name and return address to us at:
+Send one copy of your print/hardcopy publications, along with your name and contact details to us at:

 Legal Deposit Librarian

 Melbourne Vic 3000

 All works deposited will be acknowledged by post or email (if you have a preference, please let us know).